Gravity Kills: Superstarved, Doug Firley's injury, and split-up (2001–2003)

 After the release of Perversion, numerous recording sessions commenced for the third album between June 1999 and August 2001.
 An entire tracklist was completed; however, the band was dissatisfied with the mixes and returned to the studio.
 Gravity Kills also signed with their new label Sanctuary Records.
 The initial sessions would later be leaked online (by Scheel himself), which also contained six songs that had not made the final album's cut.

-In May 2002, Sanctuary Records released the third and final studio album Superstarved.
+In March 2002, Sanctuary Records released the band's third album, Superstarved.
 The UK version of the album was released by Mayan Records (which was a part of Sanctuary Records) and the Japan version of the album was released by Victor Entertainment.
 The single "One Thing" had charted at No. 24 on the Billboard Mainstream Rock chart, the band's highest position to date.
-Just after the album's release, on May 3, 2002, keyboardist Firley sustained serious injury to his hand in Allentown, Pennsylvania while performing in front of a sold out crowd.
+Gravity Kills co-headlined a tour with American Head Charge in promotion of the album throughout April.
+The following month, on May 2, keyboardist Firley sustained serious injury to his hand in Allentown, Pennsylvania, while performing in front of a sold-out crowd.
 The injury occurred when Firley dropped the 300 pound custom-made spring-loaded steel keyboard on his hand, shattering the bones in his right ring finger during the band's performance of their single "One Thing".
 The band returned home to St. Louis after finishing the weekend shows in New Jersey and New York for Firley to seek treatment and had to sell off the components of the recording studio it owned, thus ending the cycle of tour dates.
-Firley later underwent surgery to fix his hand.
+Firley later underwent surgery to repair his hand.

 On January 4, 2003, the band officially broke up, a statement posted on the site read as follows:

 The band members scattered to different occupations.
 Matt Dudenhoeffer returned to an engineering job outside of the music industry.
 Doug Firley went on tour with Alicia Keys as a keyboard tech and then worked as a draftsman before forming the production team Shock City Productions with Chris Loesch.
 Brad Booker became the new drummer for the band Apartment 26, and later reunited with his previous band Stir on multiple occasions.
 Jeff Scheel went to work at the Box Talent Agency as an agent for corporations, casinos, and clubs.
 Scheel was also the vocalist of a band called Star 13 (stylized as *13).